ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for master fix pack 1.11.3_1531, released 1 November 2018
 {: #1113_1531_ha-master}

+The following table shows the changes that are included in the master fix pack 1.11.3_1531.
+{: shortdesc}

 <table summary="Changes that were made since version 1.11.3_1527">
 <caption>Changes since version 1.11.3_1527</caption>